janknaup/sparkify/README.md

 User first- and last name, as well as song names are not evaluated here.
-While on a much larger data set, user names might allow some groupings by cultural or economic background, a set of only 225 users cannot possibly allow any meaningul results in this regard.
+While on a much larger data set, user names might allow some groupings by cultural or economic background, a set of only 225 users cannot possibly allow any meaningful results in this regard.
 Therefore, the user's names must be regarded as random with respect to preferences and churn likelihood.

 Song names would add a huge number of categorical variables and users outside the training set, on which the model